top of page

 Continue this process until all of the dough is formed into balls and arranged in the pan and all of the raisins have been used up.

-Sprinkle any remaining butter and cinnamon mixture over the top layer.
+Sprinkle any remaining butter and walnut mixture over the top layer.

-Cover pan with waxed paper and towel and let dough rise until light (30-45 minutes).
+Cover pan with waxed paper and towel and let dough rise about 30-45 minutes.

 Bake at 375°F until golden brown (35-40 minutes).